English

 • Bloating, digestive problems

 During the second half of the cycle, after ovulation has occurred, progesterone production increases, while oestrogen levels gradually decrease.
-Large hormonal fluctuations can disrupt metabolic and biochemical processes, causing PMS symptoms.
-Read here more about PMS and what you can do about it.
+Significant hormonal fluctuations can disrupt metabolic and biochemical processes, leading to PMS symptoms.
+Read more about PMS and what you can do about it here.

 What is PCOS?

-PCOS is short for polycystic ovary syndrome.
-Literally, this means that there are multiple (poly) fluid-filled sacs (cysts) present in the ovary.
+PCOS stands for polycystic ovary syndrome.
+Literally, this means that there are multiple (poly) fluid-filled sacs (cysts) in the ovary.
 PCOS occurs in five to ten percent of all women.

-PCOS is a condition in which the ovaries produce abnormally high levels of certain hormones, such as testosterone.
-This disrupts the normal maturation process of the follicles, resulting in the formation of cysts on the ovaries.
+PCOS is a condition where the ovaries produce abnormally high levels of certain hormones, such as testosterone.
+This disrupts the normal maturation process of follicles, resulting in the formation of cysts on the ovaries.
 A characteristic symptom of PCOS is an irregular menstrual cycle, where menstruation may sometimes be completely absent.
 Moreover, women with PCOS may experience excessive hair growth in unwanted areas, such as the face.
 Other symptoms include acne, weight gain, and enlarged ovaries with multiple cysts.
-This condition can also lead to fertility problems, as ovulation may be irregular or absent.
-The symptoms vary from woman to woman, and not every woman experiences all symptoms.
+This condition can also lead to fertility issues, as ovulation may be irregular or absent.
+Symptoms vary from woman to woman, and not every woman experiences all symptoms.
 Want to know more?
-Read here all about PCOS and what you can do about it.
+Read all about PCOS and what you can do about it here

 Pre-menopause and Recognising the Transition

-Menopause is a natural phase in a woman's life where fertility decreases, and menstruation stops due to hormonal changes.
-The transition is the overarching term to describe the different phases around menopause.
+Menopause is a natural phase in a woman's life where fertility declines, and menstruation stops due to hormonal changes.
+The transition is the overarching term used to describe the different phases around menopause.
 There are three phases:

-• Peri-menopause: This is the phase before menopause, usually starting around the age of 40.
+• Perimenopause: This is the phase before menopause, usually beginning around the age of 40.
 It is characterised by changes in menstruation, such as irregular cycles, heavier or lighter bleeding, and the absence of ovulation.
-The production of FSH rises, while the production of oestrogen decreases.
+FSH production increases, while oestrogen production decreases.

-• Menopause: This is the last menstruation in a woman's life.
+• Menopause: This is the last menstrual period in a woman's life.
 It is officially reached when a woman has not had a period for 12 months.
-The ovaries almost no longer produce oestrogens and progesterone, leading to the end of fertility and the cessation of menstruation.
+The ovaries produce almost no oestrogen and progesterone, leading to the end of fertility and the cessation of menstruation.